mrtngamper/MarschbiachlAssistent/README.md

 # How to use

 ## split
-First the user should use to split command, which splits all pdf files contained in a folder and its direct subfolder into jpegs, and converts all images to jpegs.
+First the user should use the split command, which splits all pdf files contained in a folder and its direct subfolder into jpegs, and converts all images to jpegs.
 The results will be stored in the specified output_folder.

 ```